 Skill-building: At Pace, dance students undergo conservatory-style training alongside a liberal arts education.
 The school offers ballet, jazz, contemporary, hip-hop, tap, theater dance, aerial arts, choreography, and more.
 One unique highlight?
-Students travel to Los Angeles to study dance and choreography for on-camera with Mandy Moore and other L.A.-based choreographers and directors, culminating in a local showcase to introduce them to industry players on the West Coast.
+Students travel to Los Angeles to study on-camera dance and choreography with choreographer Mandy Moore and other L.A.-based professionals—culminating in a local showcase to introduce them to industry players on the West Coast.

-Performance opportunities: Two annual main stage performances as well as choreography showcases round out the year, and students can also perform in student-produced or directed shows on campus.
+Performance opportunities: Pace hosts two annual main stage performances, as well as choreography showcases to round out the year.
+Students can also perform in student-produced or directed shows on campus.

 Post-college prep: Pace aims to connect students to the dance industry on both the East and West Coasts through the school’s central location and its L.A. program.
 Seniors take seminar classes and perform in a senior showcase.
 “Nearly 100 percent of the graduates have agents when they graduate,” says Rhonda Miller, associate professor and director of commercial dance.

-Notable alumni include: Spencer Clark, Briana Pavon, Zelig Williams
+Notable alumni: Spencer Clark, Briana Pavon, Zelig Williams